stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 1) Each statement is examined to see whether it contains any active variables.
-A statement that contains one or more active variables is classed as an ``active statement`` and a statement that does not contain any active variables is classed as an ``inactive statement``.
+A statement that contains one or more active variables is classed as an ``active statement`` and a statement that does not contain any active variables is classed as a ``passive statement``.

-2) Any inactive statements are left unchanged and immediately output as PSyIR in the same order as they were found in the tangent linear code.
-Therefore the resulting sequence of statements in the adjoint code will contains all inactive statements before all active statements.
+2) Any passive statements are left unchanged and immediately output as PSyIR in the same order as they were found in the tangent linear code.
+Therefore the resulting sequence of statements in the adjoint code will contains all passive statements before all active statements.

 3) The order of any active tangent-linear statements are then reversed